watson-developer-cloud/community/README.md

 ### [Conversation](conversation)
 - Slots: learn how to gather information in multiple use cases
 - Cloud Functions: learn how to use Cloud Functions in a dialog node
+- Multi-features: learn how to use multiple features when building more advanced dialog